Contact

 Whilst you might prefer to keep certain things quiet, it will become obvious that there is something to hide if you avoid giving answers to reasonable and expected questions.
 The buyer’s solicitor may advise the buyer to not proceed with the sale in these circumstances.

-Also, if the buyer suspects that you are hiding something important, they may decide to gazunder you or pull out of the deal completely.
+Also, if the buyer suspects that you are hiding something important, they may decide to lower their price of the property they’ve offered, or pull out of the deal entirely.

 Are Buyers Less Likely to Purchase the House if There Are Issues?